RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 * Memory
 * Cores

-'installimage' tool is used to install CentOS and this tool takes instructions from txt file.
+`installimage` tool is used to install CentOS and this tool takes instructions from txt file.

 Create new config.txt file
 ```